Figure Skater's Website www.sk8stuff.com

 To qualify as a college student for this competition, singles skaters must be enrolled full-time in a college or university degree program, or have graduated from such a program the previous academic year, or be currently admitted for the coming academic year.
 Pairs skaters must meet the same criteria, except that "half-time" enrollment is acceptable.

-Focus-Area Competitions
+Specialty Competitions

 High School Competitions

-o help provide for recognition of skaters as athletes within their schools, the USFSA has recently begun promoting the development of High School competition series.
+To help provide for recognition of skaters as athletes within their schools, the USFSA has recently begun promoting the development of High School competition series.
 Several states now have very active high school skating programs.
 Skaters from both USFSA and ISI clubs are now permitted to skate as representatives of their schools in these competitions.
 Generally, the competitions include “team events” with compulsory elements skated by various team members as well as individual events in which the skaters accumulate points for their teams.
 Many skaters find that the team spirit and fellowship fostered by these competitions is very fun and rewarding.
 Many schools reward skaters with varsity status in recognition of their participation.

-College Competitions
+Intercollegiate Competitions

 Similarly, there is a growing movement towards collegiate skating programs.
 There are currently more than 25 colleges in the US which support active skating clubs; many of these have elevated the sport to varsity status within the school.
-In the 2000-2001 season there will be at least 8 local competitions for intercollegiate skating.

 Basic Skills Competitions